Pronouns: she/her

 These methods will enable neuroscientists to study the brain with greater precision.
 My group is actively involved in collaborations with neuroscience colleagues in Oxford and elsewhere to study neuronal health and disease.

 Finally, I am passionate about diversity & inclusion in academia, and the need to improve research culture.
-I hold a number of related leadership roles, including leading EDI for the WIN Centre, the Nuffield Department of Clinical Neurosciences, and the Medical Sciences Division.
+I lead EDI for Oxford's Medical Sciences Division.

 DPhil Projects